-The 41km stretch of the England Coast Path (ECP) from Sea Palling to Weybourne is now open to the public.
+The 41km stretch of the King Charles III England Coast Path (KCIIIECP) from Sea Palling to Weybourne is now open to the public.
 Coastal access rights came into force along this stretch of coast on 12 December 2014 by order of the Secretary of State.

-If you are planning a walk on the ECP, check Natural England’s interactive access maps for details of local access restrictions and coast path diversions which may apply at certain times.
+If you are planning a walk on the ECP, check our interactive access maps for details of local access restrictions and coast path diversions which may apply at certain times.

 Coastal access rights normally apply to all land that is coastal margin - including any land seaward of the route - unless it falls into a category of excepted land.

 Use the links below to see details of the Secretary of State’s decision to approve Natural England’s proposals and for guidance on your rights and responsibilities if the England Coast Path passes through your land.